Ddifhens/printf/README.md

 modificar o nome do ficheiro ".a"
 (libftprintf.a)
-retirar a "-g" flag do makefile
+retirar a "-g" flag do makefile remover tester da pasta

 ## TODO
+ correct 1 edge case in %i, %x functions handling of max and min values for long and int ....?

 ~~send direct next param to function with va_arg instead of sending the whole initialized param (cleaner, and sometimes necessary, when dealing with recursive functions such as putnbr, otherwise va_list is being constantly iterated over)~~

 ~~organizar file tree~~